 Information on Satellite Clubs, Innovative and Flexible Clubs, Eclubs

 Rotary Growth Opportunities (Rotary GO) offer opportunities to form new types of clubs, Satellite, Innovative and Flexible and E-clubs.

 Information on each of these types of club is given below.
 You can also download information from the Resources section.

 If there is interest in your area for setting up another Rotary club, there is a team ready and able to assist you every step of the way, starting with your district governor and district extension (new clubs formation) officer.

-To contact Michael, you can click on the link at the bottom of this page.
-Alternatively, you can join us on Facebook.
+To contact Iain, you can click on the link at the bottom of this page.

 Guidance Notes on Satellite Clubs

 What’s the purpose of the new Satellite Club policy established through the 2013 CoL enactment?